-- Use and create information that can be represented in multiple ways.
+• Use and create information that can be represented in multiple ways.
 For example, data can be placed in a chart or graph.
-Outlines can be shown as a mind map - To improve your critical thinking skills, learn about the "fallacies of logic" (incorrect arguments or reasoning).
-Practice identifying and creating statements that demonstrate fallacies - Ask others to help you spot flaws in your problem solving and analytical strategies.
+Outlines can be shown as a mind map

+- Ask others to help you spot flaws in your problem solving and analytical strategies.
 When you watch someone else analyze a problem, focus on the process they use to solve it and ask questions about each step - Look for patterns and ways to organize information to make it easier to remember.
 For example, you could order items alphabetically or create acronyms for the names of things

 The following recommendations are based on your results.
-Consider each and select the ones you think would work
+Consider each and select the ones you think would work best for you.

-□ Try your skill at online puzzles.
-There are plenty of free websites available offering a variety of logic puzzles, riddles and unique math problems □ Use every opportunity to practice your math skills.
+- Try your skill at online puzzles.
+There are plenty of free websites available offering a variety of logic puzzles, riddles and unique math problems - Use every opportunity to practice your math skills.
 For example, when leaving a tip at a restaurant, first try doing the calculation in your head, then on paper, then on a calculator.
-This will give you practice and allow you to check your answer ☑ Take a little time each week to read or watch a science-based article or story.
+This will give you practice and allow you to check your answer - Take a little time each week to read or watch a science-based article or story.
 Get to know some of the theories or facts in the story.
 Over the next few weeks, try to find real-world situations that relate to those concepts.
-For example, you can learn about RF radiation and how it is used to send signals to a cell phone ☑ Learn about common logical fallacies and how to avoid them.
+For example, you can learn about RF radiation and how it is used to send signals to a cell phone - Learn about common logical fallacies and how to avoid them.
 This can improve your reasoning skills and help you make more accurate conclusions, using reliable and unbiased information